 The development of appropriate procedures and the monitoring of good practice in Essex are the responsibilities of the Essex Safeguarding Children Board (ESCB).
-In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2017).
+In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2019).

-Our school works in accordance with the following legislation and guidance:
+Our school works in accordance with the following legislation and guidance (this is not an exhaustive list):

-- Keeping Children Safe in Education (DfE, 2016) - Working Together (HMG, 2015) - Education Act 2002 - Effective Support for Children and Families in Essex (ESCB, 2017) - Counter-Terrorism and Security Act (HMG, 2015) - Serious Crime Act 2015 (Home Office, 2015) - Sexual Offences Act (2003) - Education (Pupil Registration) Regulations 2006 - Information sharing advice for safeguarding practitioners (HMG, 2015) - Data Protection Act 1998 - What to do if you're worried a child is being abused (HMG, 2015) - Searching, screening and confiscation (DfE, 2014) - Children Act 1989 - Children Act 2004 - Preventing and Tackling Bullying (DfE, 2017), - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015)
+- Keeping Children Safe in Education (DfE, 2018) - Working Together (HMG, 2018) - Education Act (2002) - Effective Support for Children and Families in Essex (ESCB, 2017) - Counter-Terrorism and Security Act (HMG, 2015) - Serious Crime Act 2015 (Home Office, 2015) - Children and Social Work Act (2017) - Sexual Offences Act (2003) - Education (Pupil Registration) Regulations 2006 - Information sharing advice for safeguarding practitioners (HMG, 2018) - Data Protection Act (2018) - What to do if you're worried a child is being abused (HMG, 2015) - Searching, screening and confiscation (DfE, 2018) - Children Act (1989) - Children Act (2004) - Preventing and Tackling Bullying (DfE, 2017) - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015) - Sexual violence and sexual harassment between children in schools and colleges (DfE, 2018) - Promoting positive emotional well-being and reducing the risk of suicide (ESCB, 2018) - Keeping pupils and staff safe management of behaviour in schools, including use of physical contact and restrictive / non-restrictive physical intervention to address difficult and harmful behaviour (ESCB, 2018) - Education Access team CME / Home Education Policy and Practice (ECC, 2018)